allco/RetrofitAndRxJava/README.md

 # Improvements

-Perhaps, it would be nice to use `observeOn()` operator for `subscribe()`, then in this case some of [Backpressure](https://github.com/ReactiveX/RxJava/wiki/Backpressure) technique should be used.
+Perhaps, it would be nice to use `observeOn()` operator for `subscribe()`, then in this case some of [Backpressure techniques](https://github.com/ReactiveX/RxJava/wiki/Backpressure) should be used.
 But my tests show me, that the current implementation work much faster and stable.